 Other works on dynamic graphs on GPUs include \textit{Accelerating Dynamic Graph Analytics on GPUs} \cite{gpma} and \textit{Fast Dynamic Graph Algorithms} \cite{diffcsr}.
 The former discusses a technique called \textit{GPMA} (GPU-based Packed Memory Array) and \textit{GPMA+}, which follow a self-balancing binary tree structure divided into many levels.
 A locking mechanism across the levels of the self-balancing tree does edge updates.
 The latter proposes a modified \textit{Compressed Sparse Row} (CSR) format called \textit{diff-CSR} to support vertex and edge inserts and deletes.
 The subsequent edge inserts during a batch update are reflected only in the \textit{diff-CSR} array and not in the original \textit{CSR} array. \textit{Hornet} and \textit{faimGraph} significantly outperformed both these works, as was the case with \textit{cuSTINGER} and \textit{aimGraph}.

-Our proposed work is the first to support dynamic vertex and edge updates while consuming far less memory, unlike \textit{faimGraph}, which helps handle much larger graphs and additional graph analytic computation.
+Our proposed work is the first to support dynamic vertex and edge updates while consuming far less memory, unlike \textit{faimGraph}, and helps handle large graphs and additional graph analytic computations.